Bolivia at the 2024 Summer Olympics

-Bolivia competed at the 2024 Summer Olympics in Paris from 26 July to 11 August 2024.
-Although Bolivia made its official debut in Berlin 1936, Bolivian athletes have appeared in every edition of the Summer Olympics from 1964 onwards, except for Moscow 1980 as part of the United States-led boycott.
+Bolivia competed at the 2024 Summer Olympics in Paris, France, from 26 July to 11 August 2024.
+The nation made its official debut at the 1936 Summer Olympics in Berlin, and Bolivian athletes have appeared in every edition of the Summer Olympics from the 1964 Summer Olympics onwards, except for the 1980 Summer Olympics in Moscow.
+The 2024 Games marked the nation's sixteenth appearance at the Summer Olympics.
+The Bolivian delegation consisted of four athletes competing in two sports.
+The country did not win any medals at the Games.